 Bobby E. Rogers is an information security engineer working as a contractor for Department of Defense agencies, helping to secure, certify, and accredit their information systems.
 His duties include information system security engineering, risk management, and certification and accreditation efforts.

-Course Overview Hi, everyone.
+Course Overview [Autogenerated] Hi, everyone.
 My name is Bobby Rogers.
-And welcome to the Pluralsight course.
-Legal and ethical considerations in digital forensics.
+And welcome to the Pluralsight course legal and ethical considerations in digital forensics.
 I'm a senior cybersecurity engineer, and I work as a contractor securing information systems for the U. S. Government.
 Are you in the position of conducting digital forensics investigations for your company or law enforcement?
-Are you certain that your investigations are conducted an illegally sound manner that will hold up in court or for your company management?
-That's why we produced this course that covers both the legal and ethical aspects of digital forensics.
-Investigations in both the criminal and corporate environments were going to give you a solid foundation in the relevant knowledge you need to conduct sound investigations into cybercrime and technology _____.
+Are you certain that your investigations error conducted and legally sound manner that will hold up in court or for your company management?
+That's why we produce this course that covers both the legal and ethical aspects of digital forensics investigations in both the criminal and corporate environments.
+We're going to give you a solid foundation in the relevant knowledge you need to conduct sound investigations into cybercrime and technology _____.
 Some of the major topics that will cover include investigator ethics, types of evidence and admissibility in court related U. S. And International digital investigations loss and presenting digital evidence in court.
-By the end of this course, you'll understand how to conduct a legally and ethically sound digital forensics investigation for both the courtroom and the board room before beginning the scores.
-You should be familiar with basic digital forensics investigations, incident response and security compliance.
-I hope you'll join me on this journey to learn about the legal and ethical aspects of digital forensics investigations with the legal and ethical considerations and digital Forensics course from Pluralsight.
+By the end of this course, you'll understand how to conduct a legally and ethically sound digital forensics investigation for about the courtroom and the boardroom.
+Before beginning this course, you should be familiar with basic digital forensics investigations, incident response and security compliance.
+I hope you'll join me on this journey to learn about the legal and ethical aspects of digital forensics investigations with the legal and ethical considerations and digital forensics course from Pluralsight Mhm.